Valuative stability of polarised varieties: Introduction

 We hope that some of the numerous applications that the valuative approach to K-stability of Fano varieties can be applied to general polarised varieties through Theorem \ref{thm:intromainthm}, and we plan to return to this in future work.
 In the present work, we prove some foundational results along these lines.
 For example, we show that Calabi-Yau varieties and canonically polarised varieties are uniformly valuatively stable provided they have mild singularities.
 This follows from Theorem \ref{thm:intromainthm} and work of Odaka, but demonstrates how one should use the $\beta$-invariant for general polarised varieties.
 We also prove alpha invariant bounds modelled on work of Fujita-Odaka \cite{fujita-odaka}.

 We also give a complete geometric description in the toric case.
 For this we take $(X,L)$ to be a $\Q$-factorial polarised toric variety.
 We then call $F$ a {\it toric prime divisor over} $X$ if there is a normal compact toric variety $Y$ and $\psi: Y\ra X$ a proper birational toric morphism whose exceptional set coincides with $F$, a toric prime divisor on $Y$.
-By considering only valuations emanating from toric prime divisors we obtain a weak notion of equivariant valuative semistability, which turns out to be equivalent to the classical Futaki invariant~\cite{futaki}.
+By considering only valuations emanating from toric prime divisors we obtain a weak notion of equivariant valuative semistability, which turns out to be equivalent to the classical Futaki invariant~\cite{futaki}, which is a function on holomorphic vector fields on $X$.
+We then say that the Futaki invariant vanishes identically if it vanishes for each holomorphic vector field.

 \begin{theorem} The Futaki invariant of $(X,L)$ vanishes identically (on the torus) if and only if for any toric prime divisor $F$ over $X$. \end{theorem}

 This extends Fujita's result on toric divisorial stability of Fano varieties \cite{fujita-plms}.
 The proof uses the expression of the classical Futaki invariant of $(X,L)$ as the difference of the barycentres of the the moment polytope and its boundary exhibited in Donaldson's work \cite{donaldson-toric}.